I come to this work honestly.

+I believe that when people are met with safety, respect, and attuned presence, they become resourced and better able to access their agency and navigate life on their own terms.
+I have been shaped by experiences of harm — and by the profound transformation that becomes possible when we are met with attentive, thoughtful presence and safe, nurturing touch.
+For years, I found myself in spaces where my body was not believed, protected, or valued.
+Through massage, healthy touch, and being listened to without judgment, something essential shifted.
 Being believed mattered.
 Being valued mattered.
-Being met with validation, safety, and respect restored my dignity and helped me rebuild a sense of self-respect.
-As my experiences were taken seriously and my boundaries were honored, my agency returned.
-I felt myself come back online — not because I was “fixed,” but because I was finally treated as someone whose body and experience were valid, real, and worthy of care.
-Through that process, I learned something I now trust deeply: the nervous system responds not to force, but to presence.
-Healing becomes possible when care is offered without coercion, urgency, or hierarchy, and when vulnerability is met with respect rather than control.
+When I was met with validation, safety, and respect, my dignity and sense of self began to rebuild.
+As my experiences were taken seriously and my boundaries were honored, my nervous system settled — and my agency returned.
+I felt myself come back online — not because I was “fixed,” but because my body and experience were treated as valid, real, and worthy of care.
+Through that process, I learned something I now trust deeply: the nervous system responds not to force, but to presence — and healing becomes possible when care is offered without coercion and vulnerability is met with respect rather than control.
 That knowing didn’t just inform my work.
 It reorganized my life. |

 I believe touch is a powerful teacher — and a deeply political one.
 In a culture that treats bodies as problems to fix, optimize, or control, safe and nourishing touch becomes an act of resistance.
 Who is allowed rest, who is believed in their bodily experience, and whose boundaries are respected has never been evenly distributed.
 These questions are not abstract to me.
 They live in our bodies, and they shape whose needs are met and whose are dismissed.
+In the massage room, this shows up as careful listening, consent-centered touch, and deep respect for each client’s autonomy and lived experience.

-That’s why this work exists.
-Across all my projects, I work from the evidence-backed belief that safe, nourishing touch and nonjudgmental presence are not luxuries, but necessary conditions for human dignity, resilience, and connection — for all of us.
+Across all my projects, I work from the evidence-backed belief that safe, nourishing touch and nonjudgmental presence are not luxuries, but necessary conditions for human dignity, resilience, and connection.
 I’m especially committed to creating spaces where queer, trans, and gender-diverse people — along with others who are often harmed or overlooked by traditional care systems — can experience care that affirms their humanity and honors their lived experience.

 I’m guided by the reverberating influences of queer and Black feminist writers, bodyworkers, and organizers, as well as by the reproductive justice and community care movements.
 I resist hierarchical “healer” frameworks and instead practice care as relational, shared, and grounded in mutual responsibility.
 I am deeply aware that our well-being as individuals is inextricably linked to the well-being of our communities and our world.
 We are in this together.